Who we are

 Eurofound provides information, advice and expertise on working conditions and sustainable work, industrial relations, labour market change and quality and life and public services, to support the EU Institutions and bodies, Member States and Social Partners in shaping and implementing social and employment policies, as well as promoting social dialogue on the basis of comparative information, research and analysis.

 Eurofound is managed by an executive director who reports to a Management Board (former Governing Board).
 The current executive director is Juan Menéndez-Valdés, who took up his post on 1 December 2010.
-The Board is made up of representatives of the governments and the social partners (employers and trade unions) and the European Commission, and provides the strategic orientation for Eurofound’s activities.
+The deputy director reports to the director.
+The current deputy director, Erika Mezger, took up her post in July 2009.
+The Board is made up of representatives of the governments and the social partners (employers and trade unions) in the EU Member States, representatives of the European Commission and one independent expert appointed by the European Parliament.
+It provides the strategic orientation for Eurofound’s activities.

 Eurofound also maintains a Brussels Liaison Office, with the dual role of strengthening the visibility and impact of Eurofound research at EU level, and monitoring developments in policymaking.